Barista FIRE Calculator

 The FIRE variant that accepts imperfection

 Barista FIRE describes retirement where a partial income from low-stress work supplements a portfolio that isn't quite large enough for full financial independence.
 The name comes from the archetypal example: retire early from corporate career, work part-time at a coffee shop to cover 30-40% of expenses, let the portfolio cover the rest.
-This isn't failure — it's often the most practical early-retirement approach because it dramatically reduces the required portfolio while adding structure, social interaction, and incidental benefits (healthcare, though less relevant with public healthcare coverage).
+This isn't failure — it's often the most practical early-retirement approach because it dramatically reduces the required portfolio while adding structure, social interaction, and incidental benefits (healthcare, though less relevant with universal healthcare coverage).

 The portfolio requirement reduction